 FCAs also include FCDAs reported as Cash and Cash Equivalents, Other FCDAs, and Investment Securities.
 These categorizations are based on maturity.
-FCDAs have terms of 3 months or less.
+FCDAs reported as Cash and Cash Equivalents have terms of 3 months or less.
 Other FCDAs have terms of less than or equal to a year but greater than 3 months and Investment Securities have terms greater than a year.